 Shortly after the fort was established, it was renamed Fort McKavett, in honor of Captain Henry McKavett, who was killed in the Battle of Monterey during the Mexican-American War.
 The fort was garrisoned with 350-500 troops, about half of which were infantry, the rest from cavalry companies, and officers that served in the regimental headquarters.
 When the post was complete, General William T. Sherman would describe it as “the prettiest post in Texas.”

-The fort served as a supply base for western Texas, a location for testing new weapons and equipment, in addition to protecting the upper San Antonio-El Paso Road.
-Though the troops were involved in a few small skirmishes, in the posts’ early years, for most of the time, life was rather routine, with the troops escorting travelers, maintaining the post, patrolling the area, and loading supplies to be sent to other posts.
-After several years, the fort was abandoned in March 1859, and the soldiers transferred to other locations.
+The fort served as a supply base for western Texas, a location for testing new weapons and equipment, and protecting the upper San Antonio-El Paso Road.
+Though the troops were involved in a few minor skirmishes, in the posts’ early years, life was relatively routine for most of the time, with the troops escorting travelers, maintaining the post, patrolling the area, and loading supplies to be sent to other posts.
+After several years, the fort was abandoned in March 1859, and the soldiers were transferred to other locations.

-Having no one to protect them from Indian raids, most of the civilians left nearby Scabtown when the soldiers departed.
+Having no one to protect them from Indian raids, most civilians left nearby Scabtown when the soldiers departed.

-After the Civil War, the fort was re-garrisoned to fight in the Indian Wars in April 1868, and nearby “Scabtown,” also grew again, though this time, it took on the name of the fort.
-During the next several years, the soldiers were engaged in several skirmishes and major Indian campaigns including Colonel Ranald Mackenzie’s and William Shafter’s raids into Mexico, and at the Battle of Palo Duro Canyon during the Red River War in 1874.
-However, after almost a decade, the “Indian menace,” was over and the fort was abandoned for the last time on June 30, 1883.
+After the Civil War, the fort was re-garrisoned to fight in the Indian Wars in April 1868, and nearby “Scabtown” also grew again, though this time, it took on the fort’s name.
+During the next several years, the soldiers were engaged in several skirmishes and major Indian campaigns, including Colonel Ranald Mackenzie’s and William Shafter’s raids into Mexico and at the Battle of Palo Duro Canyon during the Red River War in 1874.
+However, after almost a decade, the “Indian menace” was over, and the fort was abandoned for the last time on June 30, 1883.

-Efforts to restore the old military post at Fort McKavett began in the late 1960s, and today, the Fort McKavett State Historical Park is one of the best preserved and most intact examples of a Texas Indian Wars military post.
+Efforts to restore the old military post at Fort McKavett began in the late 1960s.
+Today, the Fort McKavett State Historic Park is one of the best-preserved and most intact examples of a Texas Indian Wars military post.

 Numerous buildings remain at the site, some of which have been rebuilt or restored, and others in ruins.
-The old post hospital now serves as the visitors’ center and museum; several Officers’ Quarters buildings still stand, as well as the church, headquarters, morgue and several others.
-More structures have crumbled including some of the barracks and the bakery.
-Nearby is the Fort McKavett Cemetery, which was established in 1849 and still used today.
+The old post-hospital now serves as the visitors’ center and museum; several Officers’ Quarters buildings still stand, as well as the church, headquarters, morgue, and several others.
+More structures have crumbled, including some of the barracks and the bakery.
+Nearby is the Fort McKavett Cemetery, established in 1849 and still used today.
 Most, but not all, of the soldiers buried at the cemetery were moved to other military cemeteries when the fort closed.

-Two interesting graves that remain are that of William McDougall, who was killed in an Indian Raid on the post on August 6, 1866 and John W. Vaden, who was shot in cold blood by the gunfighter, Ben Daniels, on October 7, 1886.
+Two interesting graves remain: William McDougall, who was killed in an Indian Raid on the post on August 6, 1866, and John W. Vaden, who was shot in cold blood by the gunfighter Ben Daniels, on October 7, 1886.

-Fort McKavett is located at the intersection of Farm Roads 864 and 1674, twenty miles southwest of Menard, Texas.
+Fort McKavett is located at Farm Roads 864 and 1674, 20 miles southwest of Menard, Texas.